juy/CharacterSolver/README.md

 ## Usage

-No any usage instructions, package runs automatically.
+No any usage instructions, package run automatically.

 ----------